lukaskubanek/LoremIpsum/Readme.markdown

 | [dummyimage.com](http://dummyimage.com)   | `LIPlaceholderImageServiceDummyImage`  |
 | [placekitten.com](http://placekitten.com) | `LIPlaceholderImageServicePlaceKitten` |

 *Lorem Ipsum* offers methods for synchronous and asynchronous downloading of images as well as retrieving the URL for an image without downloading it.
-All methods work for both platforms, iOS and OS X. According to the platform `UIImage` or `NSImage` instances are created.
+All methods work for both platforms, iOS and macOS.
+According to the platform `UIImage` or `NSImage` instances are created.

 #### Synchronous Downloading